 The central vent that's fixed into the dashboard is called an 'air shower'.
 It's meant to diffuse air gently towards occupants, rather than simply blowing it in your face like traditional air vents.

 Audi’s 10.1-inch infotainment system comes as standard, with high-definition graphics and touchscreen operation.
 After many years, Audi has decided to drop the wheel selector in the centre console, but this feels like a backwards step when driving as it can be tricky to prod the screen on the move.
 Instead, it's better to use voice commands once on the move.

 The built-in sat nav system uses Google Maps and loads with lightning speed, which is partially due to a super-fast processor that gives the most technically advanced computers a run for their money.
 Overall, it's not quite as user-friendly as the latest BMW iDrive system, but it comes very close.

-Trim levels are called Technik, Sport, S line, Black Edition and Vorsprung, and even the entry-level version is well appointed.
+Trim levels are called Technik, Sport Edition, S line and Black Edition, with Vorsprung now reserved exclusively for the high-performance S4.
+Luckily for prospective A4 buyers, even the entry-level version is well appointed.
 There are 17-inch alloy wheels, LED headlights, heated front seats, three-zone climate control, sat nav, DAB radio and a rear-view camera.

-Based on S line, Black Edition replaces exterior chrome with black trim for a stealthy look. while Vorsprung adds features such as adaptive sport suspension, Matrix LED headlights, a sunroof, driving assistance features and a head-up display.
+Based on S line, Black Edition replaces exterior chrome with black trim for a stealthy look, along with a unique wheel design, flat-bottomed steering wheel and piano black interior trim inlays.